cloudmesh-community/fa18-523-57/paper/paper.md

 [@fa18-523-57-Deep-Learning].
 It uses a subset of machine learning algorithms which processes input data in multiple layers through feature extraction and transformation and predicts the output labels [@fa18-523-57-Deep-Learning-wiki].
-It is being vastly used in different fields of computer vision, audio and video signal processing, natural language and speech recognition and such [@fa18-523-57-Deep-Learning-wiki].
+It is being vastly used in different fields of computer vision, audio, and video signal processing, natural language and speech recognition and such [@fa18-523-57-Deep-Learning-wiki].